hypernormalisation/zeal/ret_prios.md

 ```

 Let's posit that we can conduct some meta-analysis of these rotations that, when combined with real-life considerations, can inform our standard rotation.
-We'll restrict the possible rotation we choose to be one of these rotations, because we know that each of these has excellent cooldown clash resolution.
+We'll also restrict ourselves to choosing one of these top rotations for our generally recommended one, because we know that each of these has excellent cooldown clash resolution.

 ## Simple rotation meta-analysis